 Where to Stay?

-For a truly rejuvenating escape to Bath, book a stay at one of the city’s spa hotels.
-If you’re looking for luxury and grandeur head to The Gainsborough Bath Spa, The Royal Crescent Hotel & Spa, Bath Priory Hotel, Restaurant and Spa, or try Lucknam Park Hotel and Spa situated in stunning countryside just a short drive from Bath.
-Alternatively, Combe Grove and Macdonald Bath Spa Hotel offer idyllic wellbeing escapes or choose No.15 Great Pulteney for a spa retreat with an arty twist.
+For a truly invigorating escape to Bath, book a stay at one of the city’s spa hotels.
+If you’re looking for luxury and grandeur, head to The Gainsborough Bath Spa, The Royal Crescent Hotel & Spa, or The Bath Priory Hotel, or try Lucknam Park Hotel and Spa, situated in stunning countryside just a short drive from Bath.
+Alternatively, Combe Grove offers an idyllic wellbeing escape with sweeping country views.

-Begin your visit at the historic Roman Baths, the site which has drawn visitors to the city for 2,000 years and where natural thermal waters still flow through the Great Bath.
-Learn about Roman spa culture at this iconic site and interactive museum, then move through history to the elegant Georgian restaurant, The Pump Room.
-Enjoy a delicious lunch or indulgent afternoon tea, before sampling the 'healing' spa waters from the fountain for a more unique taste.
+Begin your visit at the historic Roman Baths, a site which has drawn visitors to the city for 2,000 years and where natural thermal waters still flow through the Great Bath.
+Learn about Roman spa culture in the interactive museum, then move through history to the elegant Georgian restaurant, the Pump Room.
+Enjoy a delicious lunch or indulgent afternoon tea, before sampling the 'healing' spa waters from the fountain for a more – arguably – unique taste!

-Take to the streets and capture the stunning honey-coloured architecture and beautiful surrounds of Bath on a photo tour with Bath Photo Tour or Photo Tours in Bath.
-Get active with Bath Bike Tours to explore the city and local countryside along stunning cycling routes, or for a light-hearted afternoon of fun head out on a walking tour with Laugh at Bath, or Bizarre Bath in the evening.
+Take to the streets and capture the stunning honey-coloured architecture and beautiful surrounds of Bath on a socially distanced tour with Photo Tours in Bath.
+Get active with Bath By Bike to explore the city and local countryside along stunning cycling routes, or for a light-hearted afternoon of fun head out on a walking tour with Laugh at Bath.

 There’s no doubt that the best view of Bath and the surrounding countryside is from the skies.
-Head up on an early morning flight with Bailey Balloons or Bath Balloons, for a truly breathtaking experience.
-For those who prefer to keep their feet firmly on the floor, Bath is home to a host of creative workshops to choose from.
-Try craft classes at The Makery or even glassblowing at Bath Aqua Glass, the perfect way to unwind and unleash your creativity.
+Head up on an early morning flight with Bailey Balloons or Bath Balloons for a truly breathtaking experience.

 Finish your stay in Bath the Roman way, with a revitalising soak in the natural thermal waters at Thermae Bath Spa, today with the welcome addition of cotton robes and slippers!
-Unwind in the rooftop pool while watching the sunset over Bath Abbey, and kick back in their Wellness Suite – the perfect end to a wellbeing break in Bath.
+Book in advance to unwind in the rooftop pool while watching the sunset over Bath Abbey, and kick back in their Wellness Suite – the perfect end to a wellbeing break in Bath.